 May Festival Chorus

-The May Festival Chorus has garnered two awards in recognition of its continuing artistic excellence and performances throughout the state.
-In 2011 the Chorus received the Spirit of Cincinnati USA Erich Kunzel Queen City Advocate Award from Cincinnati USA Convention and Visitors Bureau.
-In 1998 the Chorus earned the Irma Lazarus Award from the Ohio Arts Council’s annual Governor’s Awards for the Arts.
+The May Festival Chorus has received awards in recognition of its continuing artistic excellence, Spirit of Cincinnati USA Erich Kunzel Queen City Advocate Award from Cincinnati USA Convention and Visitors Bureau (2011) and the Irma Lazarus Award from the Ohio Arts Council’s annual Governor’s Awards for the Arts (1998).

 The legacy of excellence continues under the leadership of Principal Conductor Juanjo Mena and Director of Choruses Robert Porco.
 Now, as ever, the May Festival Chorus is where Cincinnati’s voices can be heard, supported and celebrated far and wide.